 After this his second Super Bowl victory, Manning got the chance to once again follow in big brother Peyton's footsteps when he hosted a 2012 episode of "Saturday Night Live."

-Last year, Baltimore Ravens quarterback Joe Flacco celebrated victory over the San Francisco 49ers, 34-31, in Super Bowl XLVII in New Orleans.
+In 2013, Baltimore Ravens quarterback Joe Flacco celebrated victory over the San Francisco 49ers, 34-31, in Super Bowl XLVII in New Orleans.

 Selected eighth overall in the 2008 NFL draft, Flacco was flawless in the 2013 postseason, throwing a record 11 touchdown passes with no interceptions.
 He's known to have one of the strongest throwing arms in the game.